jerukan/PyPlume/parcels_configs/README.md

 		// end of thredds only settings
 	},
 	// whether to save the plots
-	"save_snapshots": true,
+	// set this to false if you are doing post-processing and plotting somewhere else like MATLAB "save_snapshots": true,
 	"parcels_config": {
-		"save_dir_pfile": "/Volumes/T7/Documents/Programs/scripps-cordc/parcels_westcoast/particledata",
+		// The DIRECTORY to save the particle netcdf file to "save_dir_pfile": "/Volumes/T7/Documents/Programs/scripps-cordc/parcels_westcoast/particledata",
 		// Can be either of the built-ins: JITParticle, ScipyParticle
 		// or a custom one wrote in parcels_kernels.py "particle_type": "ThreddsParticle",
 		// List of kernels to add, can be built ins like AdvectionRK4
-		// or custom ones in parcels_kernels.py
+		// or custom ones in parcels_kernels.py.
+Feel free to add new ones to the file.
 		"kernels": ["AdvectionRK4", "DeleteOOB", "RandomWalk"],
 		// The start and end time of the simulation.
 START and END are special keywords that
 		// denote the start and end times of the used netcdf respectively.